 Our goal is to help children learn from their mistakes and problems.
 Logical consequences are related to the misbehavior.
-"If you break it, you fix it," refers to damaged property as well as hurt feelings.
-Most importantly, consequences will be determined according to the nature of the behavior, the developmental age of the student and the student's history of previous behavior concerns.
-Each child's circumstances are reviewed carefully to determine what is best and fair for each child.
+Consequences will be determined according to the nature of the behavior, the developmental age of the student and the student's history of previous behavior concerns.